Shijiaxiao/Github_Tutorials/Git_operation.md

 # Tutorial of Git

-> hihihi
---- hello

-This is a tutorial of Git and its basic operations, which aims to help you get better understanding and use of Git.
+>This is a tutorial of Git and its basic operations, which aims to help you get better understanding and use of Git.

 ## 1 What is Git?

-Git is a distributed version control system (DVCS) that allows developers to track and manage changes to their codebase efficiently.
+>Git is a distributed version control system (DVCS) that allows developers to track and manage changes to their codebase efficiently.

 In Git, developers can work on a project collaboratively and keep a complete history of all changes made to the code.
 Git enables features like branching, merging, and distributed workflows, making it easier to manage code changes, collaborate with others, and maintain a history of a project's development.